httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 * `created`: Creation time as an Integer UNIX timestamp value.
 Sub-second precision is not supported.
 Inclusion of this parameter is RECOMMENDED.
 * `expires`: Expiration time as an Integer UNIX timestamp value.
 Sub-second precision is not supported.
 * `nonce`: A random unique value generated for this signature as a String value.
-* `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as a String value.
+* `alg`: The HTTP message signature algorithm from the HTTP Signature Algorithms registry, as a String value.
 * `keyid`: The identifier for the key material as a String value.
 * `tag`: An application-specific tag for the signature as a String value.
 This value is used by applications to help identify signatures relevant for specific applications or protocols.

-Additional parameters can be defined in the [HTTP Signature Parameters Registry](#iana-param-contents).
+Additional parameters can be defined in the [HTTP Signature Metadata Parameters Registry](#param-registry).
 Note that there is no general ordering to the parameters, but once an ordering is chosen for a given set of parameters, it cannot be changed without altering the signature parameters value.

 The signature parameters component value is serialized as a parameterized Inner List using the rules in {{Section 4 of STRUCTURED-FIELDS}} as follows: